-Rich bronze makes blue eyes as bright as can be, and the added detail of light blue in the corners of the eyes makes it even better.
+A rich bronze eyeshadow look makes blue eyes as bright as can be, and the added detail of light blue in the corners makes it even better.
 Apply a generous amount of a creamy bronze eyeshadow to eyelids, and follow up with the beautiful blue detail in the corners of the eyes for the final touch.

-Peachy-pink eyeshadows truly make blue eyes stand out and are great to use when you want to add some warmth to the skin as well.
+Eyeshadows in peach and pink shades truly make blue eyes stand out and are great to use when you want to add some warmth to the skin, as well.
 Peach can be worn in any season and looks beautiful by itself, making a monochromatic peach shadow look ideal when wanting to enhance blue eyes.
 Blend your peach shadow of choice on the eyelids and crease, sealing the look with a highlight under the brow.

-Purple comes in so many different variations and this soft plum smoky look is ideal for blue eyes along with the defining liquid liner.
-Find a plum shadow with a shimmery finish (it can be cream or powder) and apply lightly from lid to brow, finishing with eyeliner and a few coats of mascara.
+Purple comes in so many different variations, and this smoky plum eyeshadow look is ideal for blue eyes.
+Find a plum shadow with a warm, soft finish (it can be cream or powder) and apply lightly from lid to brow, finishing with eyeliner and a few coats of mascara.

-A little (or a lot) of glitter never hurt anybody, right?
-For a dramatic eyeshadow look that brings out your baby blues, pairing a silver glitter shadow with darker tones makes for a perfect mix of salty-sweet.
+A little bit (or a lot) of glitter never hurt anybody, right?
+For an eyeshadow look that brings out your baby blues, creating a smoky look around a glitter eyeshadow makes for a perfect mix of salty and sweet.
 It's no shocker that glitter can be messy, so the best way to apply it is by using a glitter cream eyeshadow with a doe-foot applicator for precise placement.
 No mess, just another stunning eye makeup look to add to your list of successes.

 Why pick one color when you can use them all?
-Katie Jane Hughes shows us just how fun wearing multiple colors of shadow on blue eyes can be.
+This look on Cara Delevingne shows us just how fun wearing multiple colors of shadow on blue eyes can be.
 Play with four or five different shadows and choose where you want to put them for a unique eyeshadow look.

 Rose Gold Goddess

-Known for touting some of the most beautiful makeup looks, Rosie Huntington-Whitely's looks like a goddess wearing rose gold eyeshadow.
-A tiny touch of mauve eyeliner gives the shadow look a nice contrast.
+Known for her standout blue eyes, Vanessa Williams looks ethereal wearing rose gold eyeshadow.
+Feathery eyelashes, flushed cheeks, and a glossy lip take the shadow look to the next level.
 For application, apply the shadow on the eyelid and blend softly up towards the brow to sheer the color out.

-Jewel tones of emerald green will perk up any shade of blue eyes, and this particular look is dramatic with shimmer in all the right places.
-Start by applying the emerald color on the top and bottom portion of the eyes, you can make it as smoky or soft as you choose.
+Jewel tones of emerald green will perk up any shade of blue eyes, and this particular look complements Grace Elizabeth's all-over glow to make a true statement.
+Start by applying the emerald color all over your eyelids, then blend well with adjacent shades to make it as smoky or soft as you choose.

-Violet colored shadows on blue eyes can make our dreams a reality, they enhance in the best way and come in many versatile hues.
-A shimmering violet shadow is applied to Olivia Wilde's lids and followed with a deeper purple shadow by blending it into the crease.
+Violet eyeshadows on blue eyes can make our dreams a reality: They enhance in the best way and come in many versatile hues.
+Recreate Olivia Wilde's look by applying a shimmering violet shadow to lids, followed by a deeper purple shadow blended into the crease.

-Mixing champagne with deep brown, bronze, or even grey tones can instantly elevate this common eyeshadow shade.
+Mixing champagne with deep brown, bronze, or even grey tones can instantly elevate the standout neutral eyeshadow shade.
 Each color brings out blue, and on days when you want to keep it simple, you can wear champagne as a solo color.
-Mix and match to your heart's content, the main tip is ensuring the champagne shadow is in the center of the eyelid.
+Mix and match to your heart's content—our main tip is to ensure the champagne shadow is in the center of your eyelid.

 Pink is Perfect

-The next time you want to wear shadow to compliment your blue eyes, think pink.
-From sheer cotton candy colors to bold fuschia, there's no limit on what looks you can create with pink eyeshadow.
+The next time you want to wear eyeshadow to complement your blue eyes, think pink.
+From sheer cotton candy colors to bold fuchsia, there's no limit on what looks you can create with pink eyeshadow.
 For this look, blend a punchier pink shadow just on the lids, brush up your brows, and add a thin black line to the inner top and bottom lashes.

 Blue On Blue

 Toss any myth to the side that tells you eyes will look dull if you wear the same color shadow as your eye color on the lids.
 This example of blue eyeshadow paired with blue eyes shows just how beautiful blue on blue can truly be.
-Keep the blue shadow on the eyelid and finish with your favorite mascara.
+Blend a bright blue shadow across your eyelid and finish with your favorite mascara.

-Grey shadow, whether it's monochromatic or paired with smokier shades highlights blue eyes in the best way.
-If you're feeling creative, apply a soft grey shadow to the lids, and follow up by blending a deeper grey tone in the crease like this beautiful look on Katy Perry.
+Whether it's monochromatic or paired with smokier shades, gray eyeshadow highlights blue eyes in the best way.
+If you're feeling creative, apply a soft, silvery shadow to the lids, then follow up by blending a deeper gray tone in the crease like this beautiful look on Katy Perry.